aptible/support/source/topics/migrating/how-to-import-heroku-postgresql-database.md

         wget $BACKUP_URL -O backup.dump

-1. Install the PostgreSQL command line tools in your aptible ssh image, if they aren't already installed:

-        apt-get -y install postgresql-client-9.3 postgresql-contrib-9.3

-1. Restore from the backup:
+1. Identify the host, port and password for your Aptible PostgreSQL database, and run the following command to restore from the backup (replacing `$HOST` and `$PORT` with your Aptible PostgreSQL database's host and port.
+You will be prompted for the database password:

-        pg_restore --clean --no-acl --no-owner $DATABASE_URL backup.dump
+        pg_restore --clean --no-acl --no-owner -h $HOST -p $PORT -d db -U aptible -W backup.dump